StatCan/egp-crn/docs/change_management.rst

 Retirement (Existence)
 ----------------------

 When an object no longer represents a feature, the object is *retired*.
-This type of object i s removed from the current data while maintaining its NID.
+This type of object is removed from the current data while maintaining its NID.

 Modification (Evolution)
 ------------------------